ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 It was described in an IRTF draft in 2018, and that draft is regularly updated to document the evolving versions of the algorithm
 {{BBR-draft}}.
-BBR is widely used for Google services using either TCP or QUIC {{?RFC9000}}, and is also largely deployed outside of Google.
+BBR is widely used for Google services using either TCP or QUIC {{?RFC9000}}, and is also widely deployed outside of Google.

 We cannot say now whether the original authors of {{?RFC5033}}
-expected that developers would be somehow waiting for IETF review before widely deploying a congestion control algorithm over the Internet, but the examples of Cubic and BBR teaches us that deployment of new algorithms is not in fact gated by publication of the algorithm as an RFC.
+expected that developers would be somehow waiting for IETF review before widely deploying a congestion control algorithm over the Internet, but the examples of Cubic and BBR teach us that deployment of new algorithms is not in fact gated by publication of the algorithm as an RFC.
 Nevertheless, guidelines are important, if only to remind potential inventors and developers of